troykinsella/junkie/README.md

 Junkie aims to solve the problem of how to inject dependencies.
 No more.
 No less.
 It isn't an application framework.
 It doesn't care how your modules were loaded, and it doesn't demand any Junkie awareness or specific coding styles of your modules.
 And, Junkie doesn't know you!
-We all know what junkies want, but - it does its best to allow you to bolt on custom behaviours.
+It does its best to allow you to bolt on custom behaviours.
+Oh, and it tries to have a clean, natural, easily readable syntax so that defining your wiring is like working with a domain-specific language.

 ## Getting Started